pura vida

 Carl.jpg

-For the Carl reference I built his paper mache puppet with a detachable head on a magnet.
+As a reference for Carl, I built a papier-mâché puppet with a detachable head attached by a magnet.

-The world premiere of Pura Vida was at a local cinema in Tallinn along with other graduation films.
+The world premiere of Pura Vida was at a local cinema in Tallinn, along with other graduation films.

 GraduationPoster.gif